popOR207/BowlingGameProjectCS/README.md

 What i could improve:

-given more time, i would like to make the code into a multi-player game, supporting more the one player at a given time using a remote connection. also, i would like to switch some of the current 'if/else'-dependent methods with a better, more maintainable design.
+given more time, i would like to make the code into a multi-player game, supporting more then one player at a given time using a remote connection. also, i would like to switch some of the current 'if/else'-dependent methods with a better, more maintainable design.